wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-client-connectivity-to-microsoft-365/includes/5-troubleshoot.md

 Microsoft provides the following tools that can be used to analyze connectivity issues in Microsoft 365 deployments.

-### Microsoft Message Analyzer

-Message Analyzer is an effective tool for troubleshooting network issues.
-Message Analyzer captures, displays, and analyzes protocol-based messaging traffic and system messages.
-Message Analyzer also lets you import, aggregate, and analyze data from log and trace files.

-**Additional reading.** For more information, see [Getting Started with Microsoft Message Analyzer](/message-analyzer/getting-started-with-message-analyzer?azure-portal=true) and [Microsoft Message Analyzer Operating Guide](https://technet.microsoft.com/library/jj649776.aspx?azure-portal=true).

 ### Microsoft Remote Connectivity Analyzer

 ‎Microsoft Remote Connectivity Analyzer (RCA) is a downloadable client program that can: